vlongle/productivity_shortcuts/README.md

 - Jump forward to next location
 Ctrl + i

+- Jump back to the prev files: ctrl + ^.
+Useful for toggling between two files that you're editting at once. (useful when first used with fzf to open the second file).
 - Code folding
     - zc: close
     - zo: open
     - za: toggle the the fold
+    - zr: reduce fold level (open)
+    - zm: increase fold level (close)
+    - zR: open all folds
+    - zM: close all folds

 - Go to the top